 A survey of Louisiana home gardeners in 2008 showed the average age of gardeners was 62 years, with a median age of 67 years.
 The median Louisiana garden size was 800 square feet and was calculated to generate produce valued at $525 per garden.
 This value was used to calculate the gross farm value of home gardens in Louisiana.

-The 2012 gross farm value of home vegetable gardens in Louisiana was estimated to be $249.5 million.
+The 2013 gross farm value of home vegetable gardens in Louisiana was estimated to be $249.7 million.

-Including value added of $63.7 million, the total value of the Louisiana nursery industry at the wholesale level was $179.4 million, up significantly from $146.2 million for 2011.
+Including value added of $55 million, the total value of the Louisiana nursery industry at the wholesale level was $154.8 million for 2013, down 14 percent from $179.4 million for 2012.

-During 2012, there were 1,348 acres of peanuts harvested, which was up significantly from 210 acres from 2011.
-Production of peanuts increased from 800,000 pounds in 2011 to 6.1 million pounds of peanuts sold for commercial processing in 2012.
-Gross farm value of peanuts in 2012 was$2.2 million, up sharply from approximately $200,000 in 2011.
-Value added of$300,000, when combined with gross farm value, resulted in $2.5 million in total value of peanut production during 2012 in Louisiana.
+During 2013, there were 578 acres of peanuts harvested, which was down significantly from 1,348 acres in 2012.
+Production of peanuts decreased from 6.1 million pounds in 2012 to 2.3 million pounds of peanuts sold for commercial processing in 2013.
+Gross farm value of peanuts in 2013 was approximately $618,000, down sharply from approximately $2.2 million in 2012.
+Value added of approximately $93,000, when combined with gross farm value, resulted in $710,431 in total value for Louisiana peanut production during 2013.

-In 2012, a wet March caused delays in planting and forced some growers to abandon plans to drill seed and to resort to water seeding.
+In 2013, a wet March caused delays in planting and forced some growers to abandon plans to drill seed and caused them to resort to water seeding.
 Growers who were able to plant early produced excellent yields, while those who planted later experienced serious declines in production.
 Growing conditions were very good in northeast Louisiana, however, as well as some areas of the southwestern growing area.
 Rice blast disease severely affected some parishes in the southwestern area, especially those planted to the variety CL151.
-Despite the problems in some areas, the good conditions in other areas resulted in a respectable 6,604 pounds per acre, slightly lower than the record reported last year of 6,717 pounds per acre.
+Despite the problems in some areas, the good conditions in other areas resulted in a record yields of 7,600 pounds per acre.